 Try to keep the forms used within the bot as short as possible and make visitor progress visible.
 Splitting your form fields into different views can improve conversion rates by 87%.
 To ensure the best leads are sent to your sales you also need to set up a handover process and identify the time it takes to transfer leads to the experts.

 How are we doing it ourselves?
 Here are our best practices:

-- Target your lead qualification chatbots – We target our chatbots based on which page the visitor is on and the stage of the customer journey the customer is at.
+- Target your lead qualification chatbots – We target our bots based on which page the visitor is on and the stage of the customer journey the customer is at.

 - Break down your qualifying questions – We are using multistep forms to avoid overwhelming the visitor with questions.

 - Integrate your data – Our chatbots and forms are integrated with HubSpot, which allows us to customise them, place them anywhere on the website and target them anyway we want.